hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/scheduledevent.md

 ### `end_time`
 The time when the ScheduledEvent ends.
 Used in conjunction with `start_time` to define the time range of the ScheduledEvent.

+> **NOTE**: All virtual machines are destroyed when the ScheduledEvent ends, if if the ScheduledEvent is deleted before the end time.

 ### `event_name`
 The name of the ScheduledEvent.
 This name is displayed to users when they view the ScheduledEvent.